 Supplied is all of the tackle necessary for anything you may encounter.
 All required licenses are supplied as well as a cooler stocked with water and assorted sodas.
 We recommend bringing a light jacket, sunglasses, sunscreen and hat.
 Otherwise, all you have to do is arrive and be ready to go after a short briefing.

-We will also be offering trips to the Nanticoke in September till the end of the Rockfish season in the beginning of December.
+If interest is there, we will be offering trips to the Nanticoke in September till the end of the Rockfish season in the beginning of December.
+There, we go up the creeks and along the shore and cast bucktails on light tackle to Striped Bass in the 18" to 30" range.

 Tog fishing would be starting up when the waters cool in October until our Ocean City season ends in mid-November.

-We will also be bringing back our evening/night trips in the beginning of June.
-These trips will put us on the water to take advantage of the evening bite and as it gets dark, our underwater lights should start attracting bait, which will bring the Bluefish and Rockfish.
-These trips are your best chance at getting a keeper Striped Bass, though most will be throwbacks.
+These trips will have us on the water to take advantage of the evening bite and as it gets dark, our underwater lights should start attracting bait, which will bring the Bluefish and Rockfish.

 What to expect from your charter